-The strong position of Flemish cloth in the 11th century was down to a number of factors.
-The people of the Low Countries — especially in the monasteries and abbeys — were skilled craftsmen.
-The population density of the region was relatively high, driving people to supplement agriculture with other trades.
-And the fields of Flanders were good for sheep-rearing, particularly on the newly reclaimed polders.
+A number of factors had combined to contribute to this position.
+There was an ancient tradition of craftsmanship in the Low Countries, particularly in the monasteries and abbeys.
+The population density of the region was relatively high, forcing residents to supplement agriculture with other trades.
+And the terrain of Flanders was suitable for rearing sheep, particularly on the newly reclaimed polders.

 The fall of the medieval Flemish cloth industry